adxsoft/MapInsight-Addon/README.md

 Freeplane Add-on for exploring maps and connecting idea

+Note.
+Freeplane 1.8.6 had bug which crashed MapInsight.
+Freeplane 1.8.7 has fixed the issue.
+Note 1.3,1.5 and 1.7 of Freeplane run MapInsight correctly.

 To install this add-on
 - Click the green "Clone or Download" button above
 - download and unzip the zip file into a folder of your choice